Arturo Acevedo Vallarino

 Arturo Acevedo Vallarino (1873–1950) was a Colombian film director known for the silent films La tragedia del silencio (1924) and Bajo el Cielo Antioqueño (1925).

-In order to buy his first movie camera, he sold a timber plantation.
-In 1920, he founded production company Acevedo e Hijos.
+He sold a timber plantation to buy his first movie camera.
+In 1920, he founded the production company, Acevedo e Hijos.

 Arturo spent his childhood in Zipaquirá with his father, General Ramón Acevedo.
 In 1894 he graduated as a dentist.
 He married Laura Mendez Bernal and had six children.